-The area covered by Polonnaruwa is still quite extensive, dividing into different cores.
-To see them all, the ideal is to spend the day here.
+The area covered by Polonnaruwa is still quite extensive, dividing it into different cores.
+To see them all, the idea is to spend the day here.
 But because you still have some distance to go, you can always rent a bike or, as in our case, a tuk-tuk.

 The Statue of Parakramabahu … or is it not?